 Getting Netflix on Roku is just as easy as any other device — you simply download the app and log in.
 Sometimes, though, you can run into issues and Netflix doesn’t work on Roku, but we hope this article will help you get back to your streaming binge in no time.
 Be sure to check our Netflix secret codes guide to unlock infinite streaming options.

 When you want a break from Netflix streaming, live TV could be a great option.
 Read our Roku Live TV Zone guide to find and watch live TV options.
+Be sure to read our how to watch Netflix on TV guide to learn other ways to enjoy movies on the big screen.

 Do you have Netflix installed on your Roku?
 Have you had any issues with Netflix not working?
 Let us know in the comment section and, as always, thank you for reading.